metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 where price > 100.00;
 ```

-where `user_id` is bound to a property from the user record.
+where `user_id` is bound to an attribute from the user properties.

 ## Troubleshooting Process

 ### My question can't be sandboxed

-1. Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user properties or group properties available for filtering the data.
+1. Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user properties or group properties available for filtering the data, so the user will be able to see *all* the data.

 2. Sandboxing doesn't work for non-SQL databases like MongoDB or Google Analytics that don't use common table expressions.